How To Save Money On Winter Heating

 |Natural gas furnace||$1,891|

 Of course, not everyone lives in a 1,500 sq. ft. house.
 Want to covert our winter home heating to find out how much you’d save on home heating?
 Just use our home type table below.
 Simply multiply the costs of any heat source by the multiplier for your home.
 For example, heating with a pellet stove in a 2,000 sq. ft. home with severe winters costs $1,987 x 2.0 = $3,974 per year.
-Our pellet stove user switching to a Catalyst wood stove would save $1,600 each year!
+A pellet stove user switching to an MF Fire wood stove would save $1,600 each year!
 We think that’s a no-brainer.

 Home Heating Multiplier Table

 |Mild Winter, 1,500 sq. ft.||0.7|